troperville

 Western Animation

 • Daria has a subtle example where Daria and Jake seem particularly close while Helen bonds more easily with Quinn.
 However, Helen in particular still manages to help Daria on several occasions (generally more competently than Jake, if not quite as easy-going).
+In fact, one could argue that the reason Daria gets on with Jake is that he won't butt in on her life, for better or worse.

 • The Simpsons does this with Bart mirroring Homer's lazier, more irresponsible attitude and Lisa closer to Marge's responsible nature (including nigh-identical disapproving sounds).
-This is often particularly highlighted in episodes where the parents spend time with the "opposite" child (Bart and Marge or Lisa and Homer)
+This is often particularly highlighted in episodes where the parents spend time with the "opposite" child (Bart and Marge or Lisa and Homer).

-alternative title(s): His And Hers Kids
+Alternative Title(s): His And Hers Kids